leeseomin/block/README.md

- ### You can purchase from the following marketplace
+ ### You can purchase these artworks from the following NFT marketplace

  https://rarible.com/leeseomin